 In March 2013, the DFG (German Research Foundation) established the new Research Unit "cGMP Signalling in Cell Growth and Survival" (FOR 2060).
-The consortium works on eight scientific projects at four locations in Germany; five research groups at the University of Tübingen collaborate with groups in Hamburg, Würzburg, and Frankfurt.
+The consortium works on seven scientific projects at four locations in Germany; four research groups at the University of Tübingen collaborate with groups in Hamburg, Würzburg, and Frankfurt.
 The team focuses on the complex functions of cGMP in the control of cell growth, differentiation and survival.

 The connecting goal of all projects is to dissect how cGMP affects tissue remodelling, degeneration and regeneration within the cardiovascular, nervous and neurosensory system.